FusionAuth/fusionauth-example-ruby-on-rails-custom-scopes/README.md

 The `complete-app` directory for this repository contains a minimal Ruby on Rails app called Budget Buddy.
 This is a simple app and contains no real functionality.
 The basic login will accept any email that is not blank.
 This is simply to convey the idea of login into any system that is not the Change Bank application on the FusionAuth host.

-Install gems and run the Rails server with:
+From a new terminal window in the `fusionauth-example-ruby-on-rails-custom-scopes/complete-application` directory, install the dependencies and run via the Gemfile.
 ```
 cd complete-app
 bundle install